Skip to main content

 Here are a few ways you can move professional development beyond buzzword status at your organization:

 • Be intentional with the timing of group and personal plans.
 At LP, we recently shifted the timing of group plans to have group plans completed before personal plans so that individuals could connect their personal plans to the group’s goals.
-We also increased the support provided to practice group leaders as they build their group plans, including a working meeting with each department chair, and a representative from professional development, business development, and marketing.
+We also increased the support provided to practice group leaders (PGLs) as they build their group plans, including a working meeting with each department chair, and a representative from professional development, business development, and marketing.
 This enables leaders to create group plans that are more robust, organized, and intentional.

 • If individual support isn’t an option, consider providing recorded guided sessions.
 These sessions can be recorded in advance so that members of your organization can listen to the guided recordings for assistance as they prepare their individual plans.